 However, many contestable claims are generally attempts by the life insurance company to get more information for their records.
 If the information they received verifies the information on the claim form, then the benefits will usually be paid.
-Only if there is some inconsistency discovered or if contradictory information is found will put the benefits in jeopardy of being denied.
+Only if some inconsistency is discovered or if contradictory information is found will jeopardize the benefits of being denied.

-Once the claim has been approved, the benefit will usually be paid in a single lump sum unless it is otherwise directed.
-This means that you will receive the benefits in cash that you can use to pay off funeral expenses, debts, and anything else that you so choose.
+Once the claim has been approved, the benefit will usually be paid in a lump sum unless otherwise directed.
+This means you will receive the benefits in cash that you can use to pay off funeral expenses, debts, and anything else you choose.
 The important aspect here is that you can use the benefit to pay off what you want unless there is some directed policy that says otherwise.

-One thing to keep in mind is the taxes that the death benefit will generate.
-In most circumstances, the death benefits are excluded from the income tax of the beneficiary.
+One thing to remember is the taxes the death benefit will generate.
+In most circumstances, the death benefits are excluded from the beneficiary’s income tax.
 However, they are included as part of the estate of the deceased.
-Thus, the benefits may be subject to the overall estate taxes that occur at the federal and state level.
-However, estate taxes may be avoided if the owner of the policy is someone other than the deceased.
-In order to be excluded under this condition, the reassignment of the life insurance policy must have occurred at least three years prior to the time of death.
+Thus, the benefits may be subject to the overall estate taxes at the federal and state levels.
+However, estate taxes may be avoided if the policy owner is someone other than the deceased.
+To be excluded under this condition, the reassignment of the life insurance policy must have occurred at least three years before the time of death.

 How to Claim Life Insurance Benefits for Employer-Sponsored Policies and Group Policies?

-The procedure to claim a life insurance policy under an employer-provided plan, as well as a group policy, is similar to an individual policy.
+The procedure to claim a life insurance policy under an employer-provided plan and a group policy is similar to an individual policy.
 In each case, the basic procedure is followed according to the information and policies of each type of life insurance.